Study social sciences and public policy

 Studying a bachelor’s degree?
 You can also study:

 You can study social sciences and public policy subjects as part of many AUT bachelor’s degrees, not just the ones listed above.
-Choose either a major (a main subject you specialise in) or a minor (a smaller subject).
+Choose either a major (a main subject you specialise in), a minor (a smaller subject) or an elective course:

 Graduate certificates and diplomas